Mohsen Hariri

 Authors: AS Yu, M Hariri, X Zhang, M Yang, V Chaudhary, X Li

 A zero-shot, single-prompt method for 3D knee MRI segmentation was developed using the Segment Anything Model 2 (SAM2).
-By adapting SAM2 to treat MRI slices as video frames, accurate segmentation was achieved without additional training, offering a scalable solution for automated medical image analysis.
-Supervisor: Dr. Vipin Chaudhary
+By adapting SAM2 to treat MRI slices as video frames, accurate segmentation was achieved without additional training.
+Supervisor: Vipin Chaudhary, Xiaojuan Li

 Authors: M. Hariri, P. Chirra, M. Patel, T. T. Einat, I. Dayan, A. Tonetti, Y. Baror, T. Barrett, N. Sushentsev, J. D. Kaggie, S. Yuan, D. Wu, B. Yu, Z. Lyu, C. Hsu, W. Wang, S. Krishnamurthi, S. E. Viswanath

-This study addresses the challenge of image artifact impacts on the reliability of machine learning models in medical imaging, exacerbated across multiple institutions, Supervisor: Dr. Satish Viswanath
+This study addresses the challenge of image artifact impacts on the reliability of machine learning models in medical imaging, exacerbated across multiple institutions.
+Supervisor: Satish Viswanath

 Authors: B. Flannery, M. Hariri, T. DeSilvio, A. Sadri, J. Nguyen, E. M. Remer, S. Krishnamurthi, S. E. Viswanath